Disclosures

 Beanstalk's core objective is to oscillate the price of a Bean above and below its dollar peg.
 To do this, Beanstalk must be able to reliably measure the price of a dollar on-chain without trusting a centralized third-party to provide it.
 A robust, decentralized stablecoin requires a tamper-proof, manipulation resistant and decentralized price oracle.

-A disruption in the reliability of USDC, USDT, DAI or the ETH/USD Chainlink data feed could impact Bean minting, resulting in adverse consequences for Beanstalk.
-The Chainlink data feed is inherently centralized.
+A disruption in the reliability of various Chainlink data feeds could impact Bean minting, resulting in adverse consequences for Beanstalk.
+The Chainlink data feeds are inherently centralized.

 More information:

-19. BEANSTALK REQUIRES THAT THE GM FUNCTION IS CALLED AT THE TOP OF EACH HOUR ON ETHEREUM.
+18. BEANSTALK REQUIRES THAT THE GM FUNCTION IS CALLED AT THE TOP OF EACH HOUR ON ARBITRUM.
 FAILURE TO SUCCESSFULLY INCENTIVIZE THE CALLING OF THE GM FUNCTION COULD HAVE AN ADVERSE AFFECT ON BEANSTALK'S ABILITY TO OSCILLATE THE BEAN PRICE ABOVE AND BELOW ITS PEG.

 More information:

-The Beanstalk contracts are open source and deployed on the Ethereum blockchain.
+The Beanstalk contracts are open source and deployed on Arbitrum.
 There may be bugs, flaws, or other unintended consequences from using open source code to govern irreversible financial transactions on a decentralized network.
 These issues may lead to a loss of funds if present and discovered by malicious actors, and has in the past (see #1).

 More information:

 Security is paramount to Beanstalk's success.
-Prior to Replant in August 2022, the majority of Beanstalk’s code was audited by Halborn and Trail of Bits.
-Prior to August 2023, the majority of new Beanstalk code since Replant was audited by Halborn.
+Prior to Replant in August 2022, the majority of Beanstalkβs code was audited by Halborn and Trail of Bits.
+Up to October 2024, the majority of new Beanstalk code since Replant has been audited by Halborn, Cyfrin and Codehawks.
 While all are reputable audit firms, there is no guarantee Beanstalk is secure.
 Beanstalk was audited by Omniscia prior to the April 2022 governance exploit.

 In the future, it is anticipated that the DAO will vote to commit unaudited code.
 There is always additional risk associated with implementing unaudited code.

-The Beanstalk SDK is unaudited.
-There is no guarantee that interacting with Beanstalk through the Beanstalk SDK is secure.
+There is no guarantee that interacting with Beanstalk through the Beanstalk UI and SDK is secure.
 Any issues could lead to a loss of funds.

 More information: